Sir-Thomas/Sir-Thomas/README.md

 - 👋 Hi, I’m @Sir-Thomas
 - 👀 I’m interested in self hosting and embedded devices
-- 🌱 I’m currently learning to make a website
 - 📫 How to reach me tp8153@gmail.com

 <!---